fabric8-launcher/ngx-launcher/README.md

 ### Development

-To build ngx-forge as an npm library and embed it into a webapp such as fabric8-ui, you should:
+To build ngx-launcher as an npm library and embed it into a webapp such as fabric8-ui, you should:

 1. Run `npm run watch:library` in this directory.
-This will build ngx-forge as a library and then set up a watch task to rebuild any ts, html and less files you change.
+This will build ngx-launcher as a library and then set up a watch task to rebuild any ts, html and less files you change.
-2. In the webapp into which you are embedding, run `npm link <path to ngx-forge>/dist-watch --production`.
+2. In the webapp into which you are embedding, run `npm link <path to ngx-launcher>/dist-watch --production`.
-This will create a symlink from `node_modules/ngx-forge` to the `dist-watch` directory and install that symlinked node module into your webapp.
+This will create a symlink from `node_modules/ngx-launcher` to the `dist-watch` directory and install that symlinked node module into your webapp.
-3. Run your webapp in development mode, making sure you have a watch on `node_modules/ngx-forge` enabled.
+3. Run your webapp in development mode, making sure you have a watch on `node_modules/ngx-launcher` enabled.
 To do this using a typical Angular Webpack setup, such as the one based on Angular Class, just run `npm start.
 You will have access to both JS sourcemaps and SASS sourcemaps if your webapp is properly setup.